nipoppy/nipoppy/README.md

   -  These subjects serve as input to BIDS conversion and subsequent image processing pipelines
   -  The DICOMs are grabbed from BIC server (i.e. /data/pd/qpn/dicom)
 - [QPN MR image proc status](metadata/ID_lists/subjects/QPN_image_proc_status.csv): This tracks the progress of image processing pipelines e.g. Heudiconv, fmriprep etc.
+- Sept 2022 updates
+  - Moved `participants.csv` and `proc_tracker.csv` to `mr_proc` directory organization. `participants.csv` is now in the `tabular/demographics` and `proc_tracker.csv` is in `derivatives`
+  - Process to update global participants.csv
+    - Using copn.loris to generate global participants.csv.
+This is checked against bids and neuropsych participants.This is the only place where we have access to age, sex, group info for all imaging subjects.
+    - In future: Get a manifest from Roozbeh
 ## Available modalities and protocols
 ![QPN MR acq protocols](./metadata/QPN_dicom_protocols.png)